mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

     $ pip install django-oscar[sorl-thumbnail]
 {% endhighlight %}

-Now create a brand new django project using following command and rename the create directory to `src` for convenience:
+Now create a brand new Dango project using following command and rename the created directory to `src` for convenience:

 {% highlight bash %}